codecreativeio/codecreativehugo/hugo/content/blog/20190331213831-is-gliderecord-getvalue-the-king-of-the-string/index.md

 **Criteria Results**

-- Expected Type Returned: **Pass**
+- Expected Type Returned: **Fail**
-- Expected Value Returned: **Pass**
+- Expected Value Returned: **Fail**
 - Consistent Readability: **Pass**
 - Long Term Stability: **Pass**

 **Pros:**

-- Always returns a string
+- Always returns a string, except in the case of the Wiki field type
 - Consistent script readability in all scenarios
 - Returns the expected 'true' and 'false' string representations for booleans

 **Cons:**

+- Throws an error on empty Wiki fields
 - Not ServiceNow's Documented method
 - Used in at least 50+ Scripts in a Baseline Instance implies this method may be replaceable but it has some staying power

 This method was 100% consistent with the results of Plus-Quote-Quote samples.
 The main exception is that it is much less frequently used by ServiceNow.
 While that may imply a greater risk of replacement, String is a JavaScript native implementation.
 I don't expect many changes to this function but I could be wrong on that.

 Additionally, this method is more explicit for newer developers.
-This one is a tough call but ultimately I chose to stick with Plus-Quote-Quote due to it's wider use.

 ### toString Function

+**Updated (04/07/2019):** This section has been updated to reflect the findings presented by Kevin Gravois

 Example: